Krinkle/timotijhof.net/_posts/2020-09-26-substr-substring-slice.md

 None of these seem unreasonable, in isolation.
 It's nice that `slice()` allows negative offsets.
 It's nice that `substring()` may limit the damage of accidentally negative offsets.
 It's nice that `substr()` allows extracting a specific number of characters without needing to add to the start index.

 But having all three?
-That can incur a very real cost on development in the form of doubt, confusion, and inevitably mistakes.
+That can incur a very real cost on development in the form of doubt, confusion, and — inevitably — mistakes.
 I don't think any of these is worth that cost over some minute localised benefit.

 I find `substr()` or `substring()` cast doubt on surrounding code.
 I need to second-guess the author's intentions when reviewing or debugging such code.
-Which is wasteful even, or especially, when they (or I) used one correctly.
+Which is wasteful even, or especially, when they (or I) use them correctly.

 _But what about unit tests?_ Well, there's sufficient overlap between the three that a couple of good tests may very well pass.
 It's easy to forget exercising every possible value for a parameter, especially one that is passed through to a built-in.
-The question isn't whether the built-in works.
-The question is – did we use the right one?
+We usually don't question whether the built-in method works.
+The question is – did we use the right method?

 This ubiquitous signature of `slice()` is well-understood.
 It is a de facto standard in technology, seen in virtually all programming languages.
 It is applies to strings, arrays, and sequences of all sorts.
 As such, that's the one I tend to prefer.